jarent/jarent.github.io/_posts/2016-04-16-munit-tests-in-groovy.md

 {% endhighlight %}

 ### 4. Summary
-Munit tests in groovy work good, but not perfect.
+Munit tests in Groovy work good, but not perfect.
 For example I wish there is an easy way to combine Munit with [Spock](http://spockframework.github.io/spock/docs/1.0/introduction.html).
 Unfortunately, both testing frameworks requires test class to extend its framework specific parent class, so both of them can't work together.
-Additionally, comparing to Munit tests in XML, I miss Mule Studion integration, especially test coverage report.
+Additionally, comparing to Munit tests in XML, I miss Mule Studio integration, especially test coverage report.

-Nevertheless, after trying writing tests in groovy it is hard to go back to writing tests in Java.
+Nevertheless, after trying writing tests in Groovy it is hard to go back to writing tests in Java.
 Give it a try and see how it works for you.
 The application and tests are available in [github](https://github.com/jarent/munit-groovy).